How Much Does Flat Roof Replacement Cost in 2025?

 Geo Icon

-Flat roof replacement costs an average of $3,326 and $11,521, which works out to $4 to $35 per square foot.
+Flat roof replacement costs an average of $3,326 to $11,521, which works out to $4 to $35 per square foot.
 The average total cost is $7,399.
 Your final price depends on the roof size, local labor rates, and the material you choose, so create a budget and hire a qualified professional before work begins.
-Careful planning now helps the new roof last longer and saves money down the road.
+Careful planning now will help the new roof last longer and save you money down the road.

 Flat Roof Replacement Cost Factors